TimD1/SquiggleFilter/README.md

 #### Loading the environment
 1. Uncompress `design/verilog_v2.rar`.
 The project folder is compressed to avoid GitHub size limits.
 You can simply uncompress this, install Vivado, and run the project.

 2. Open a project on Vivado under the `File` tab and load `design/verilog_v2/verilog_v2.xpr from the uncompressed folder`.
+This sets up the functional verification environment with the testbench as the top file.

 #### Settings